 As an international student you’ll receive targeted support to help you settle in to life in Melbourne and achieve your academic ambitions.

-Before leaving home, check if we offer a predeparture briefing in your country.
+Before leaving home, check if we offer a pre-departure briefings in your country.
 You and your family are invited to attend to learn about everything from visa requirements to the weather, and ask any questions you may have.